 Top 5 Staffing Trends for Businesses to Bounce Back and Build Resilience Post-Covid

 It all started suddenly.
 Yet, it will take a long time to truly be over.
-Maybe even the predicted third wave will slow the speed of returning to near-normalcy.
-In a short span of less than a year, Virus, Oxygen Concentrators, Vaccinations, have all become household words, and topics of heated discussions.
+Maybe even the predicted third wave will slow the speed of returning to near-normality.
+In a short span of less than a year, Virus, Oxygen Concentrators, Vaccinations, have all become household words and topics of heated discussions.
 Coronavirus, Novel Coronavirus, Covid-19, Covid, or the many other names it has been called, this pandemic has truly united the world akin to the Great Wars in the first half of the previous century.

 The data also shows the strength of businesses and the economy, where key skills are still valued highly, and the future roadmap is showing strong signs of preparation for recovery.
 Many industries are not reducing their hiring activities and outlook, while many job roles continue to have strong demand and increasing salaries.
 So, the report clearly indicates the cautious readiness of businesses for the turnaround.
 Things will get better, but as with any shakedown, the brave and the prepared will come out much stronger.